readium/annotations/README.md

 | `target` | The target content of the annotation. | Target | Yes |
 | `body` | The annotation body. | Body | No |

-An annotation without Body structure corresponds to a "highlight" or a "bookmark".

-A bookmark is defined by the inclusion of a `motivation` property with a value `bookmarking`.
+An annotation without Body structure can correspond to a "highlight" or a "bookmark".
+A bookmark is specified by the inclusion of a `motivation` property with `bookmarking` as a value.

 Sample 1: Core structure of a Readium annotation